hestiacp/hestiacp/docs/docs/introduction/getting-started.md

 ::: warning
 Hestia must be installed on top of a fresh operating system installation to ensure proper functionality.
-If on a VPS/KVM, and there is already an admin account, either delete that default admin ID, or use `--force` to continue with the installation.
 See custom installation below for further details.
 :::

 |                      | Minimum                                    | Recommended                          |